IRB Frequently Asked Questions

 Use this HHS decision chart to determine if a project requires IRB review.

 Use the WSU Human Participant Research Determination Tool for documentation that IRB review is not required, or to request assistance in making the determination.
-This tool is available on the IRB's Forms and Subnissions website.
+This tool is available on the IRB's Forms and Submissions website.

 ^Back to Top